 * AUTHOR: Redbyrd

 * RATING: PG

-* CATEGORY: drama, missing scene, humor
+* CATEGORY: drama, action, missing scene

 The characters mentioned in this story are the property of Showtime and Gekko Film Corp.
 The Stargate, SG-I, the Goa'uld and all other characters who have appeared in the series STARGATE SG-1 together with the names, titles and backstory are the sole copyright property of MGM-UA Worldwide Television, Gekko Film Corp, Glassner/Wright Double Secret Productions and Stargate SG-I Prod.
 Ltd. Partnership.
 This fanfic is not intended as an infringement upon those rights and solely meant for entertainment.
 All other characters, the story idea and the story itself are the sole property of the author.

 I'd found her.
 She was as fair as sunlight and she held my every dream and ambition in her hands.
 Is it any wonder that my buddies thought I was a victim of Cupid's arrow?

 It started with a dream, a personal quest that had guided me since the first day I stood with my parents outside Cape Canaveral and watched a rocket launch.
 I was five, and I knew that someday I wanted to do that too.